 Big Kahuna.
 This came highly recommended by reader Jane Christian.
 Big Kahuna is a water park in Destin, FL with a mini golf course, thrill coasters, as well as a lazy river.

 Golf for Adults.
-There are four 18-hole Sandestin golf courses, the Links Golf Course, Raven Golf Club, Burnt Pine Golf Club and Baytowne Golf Club.
+There are four 18-hole Sandestin golf courses, some are award-winning, the Links Golf Course, Raven Golf Club, Burnt Pine Golf Club and Baytowne Golf Club.
 Guests of any resort properties can play the Sandestin Golf Club courses; you just need a tee time.
 I’m not a golfer, so I had my husband play the Baytowne Course.
 He said greens were in good shape and it was a nice layout, with lots of water and sand.
 There are no forced carries over sand, except on the 18th hole, and there is water on the 9th, but it wasn’t forced.
 In addition, there are five sets of tees, so pretty much anyone can be successful.